| Archive-name: Stereogram-FAQ Last-modified: June 6th, 1994

 Disclaimer:

-All the opinions and ideas presented in this [article] are mine and are the result of my own reflections on the subject.
+the opinions and ideas presented in this [article] are mine and are the result

 Purpose:

-This document wants to provide an easy understanding of the mechanism of 3-D perception related to stereograms.
-Due to the fact that it is the result of genuine thinking, I hope that this document provides a more intuitive approach to the subject.
+related to stereograms.
+Due to the fact that it is the result of genuine

 What is a stereogram ?

-In this document I refer to stereogram (though, single image stereogram would be more correct) as being something like the image that follows:
+In this document I refer to stereogram (though, single image stereogram would

-To understand the mechanism which allows you to get this peculiar effect, we should take a look at the process of vision.
+and do the same thing.)
+To understand the mechanism which allows you to get this peculiar effect, we

-The feeling of "depth" that you get by looking at a statue instead of looking at a photo of the same statue, is due to the fact that the human body has two eyes.
+at a photo of the same statue, is due to the fact that the human body has

 y